Clinical Staff

 Position: Assistant Clinical Director of Lake House and Therapist

-Marissa Albat is a Licensed Clinical Social worker certified in child and adolescent trauma.
-She earned her Masters of Social Work from the University of Wyoming where she also attained a bachelor’s in Psychology and a minor in Sociology.
-She has worked with youth and their families for the ten years.
-Prior to Chrysalis Marissa worked in Juneau, Alaska providing clinical supervision, consultation and specializing in dyadic treatments with youth and their primary caregivers.
-Marissa is creative and innovative aspiring to create an environment of safety and acceptance leaning on ACT, CBT and somatic awareness.
+Marissa Albat is a Licensed Clinical Social Worker, certified in Child and Adolescent Trauma.
+She graduated from the University of Wyoming with a Master’s in Social Work, a Bachelor’s in Psychology, and a minor in Sociology.
+For the past decade, Marissa has dedicated her career to working with youth and their families.
+Prior to joining Chrysalis, Marissa provided clinical supervision, consultation, and specialized in dyadic treatments with youth and their primary caregivers in Juneau, Alaska.
+She is recognized for her creativity and innovation in creating an environment of safety and acceptance, utilizing her expertise in ACT, CBT, and somatic awareness.

 Marissa Albat, LCSW